 New Kaza has mostly administrative offices.
-You will also find some apartments of government officers.
+You will also find some apartments for government officers.
 The area is devoid of crowds.
 This place is planned, the roads are specious with trees.
-As soon as you will arrive here, you will realise that you have come to a different place.
+As soon as you will arrive here, you will realize that you have come to a different place.

 How to Get Around in Kaza?

-So, you require hiring a 4WD to go to the magnificent Key monastery, or neighboring high altitude villages like Kibber, Langsa, Komic and Mud.
+So, you require hiring a 4WD to go to the magnificent Key monastery, or neighboring high altitude villages like Kibber, Langsa, Komic, and Mud.
 My recommendation would be not to take any package from any tour operator.
 Instead, negotiate with an individual driver to gain a better price.
-You will find many travellers like yourself who would want to share a vehicle.
+You will find many travelers like yourself who would want to share a vehicle.
 A good place for searching for fellow passengers is in the taxi driver’s union near the bus stand in Kaza.
 You will meet many foreigners there with whom you can share a vehicle and discuss places to go and see in Spiti.
-Many of them might have come much earlier and have a better experience about the places which you can leverage.
+Many of them might have come much earlier and had a better experience with the places which you can leverage.